 The Sony X80K/X80CK is an entry-level TV in Sony's 2022 lineup.
 It replaces the Sony X80J and sits between the Sony X75K and the Sony X85K.
-Compared to the higher-end models, it's pretty bare in terms of features as it lacks any variable refresh rate (VRR) support and HDMI 2.1 bandwidth, and it's limited to a 60Hz panel.
-Still, it comes with the same Google TV interface that has a ton of apps you can download, and it's compatible with Sony's proprietary TV webcam, so you can use it to make video calls or for hands-free gestures.
-It also comes with Sony's redesigned remote, which still has a built-in mic for voice control, letting you use various voice commands.
-It's powered by Sony's entry-level 4K HDR Processor X1, and it offers a few motion enhancement features powered by Sony's 4K X-Reality PRO processor.
+Compared to the higher-end models, it's bare in terms of features as it lacks any variable refresh rate (VRR) support and HDMI 2.1 bandwidth, so it's limited to a 60Hz panel in all available sizes except the 85-inch version.
+Still, it comes with the same Google TV interface as the other Sony TVs, and it's compatible with Sony's proprietary TV webcam, so you can use it to make video calls or for hands-free gestures.
+Its remote has a built-in mic for voice control, letting you use various voice commands.
+Its picture processing capabilities are powered by Sony's entry-level 4k HDR Processor X1, and the TV offers a few motion enhancement features powered by Sony's 4K X-Reality PRO processor.

 The Sony X80K is okay overall.
-It's a good TV for watching sports or TV shows in wide seating areas because it has a wide viewing angle and the image looks consistent from the sides.
+It's a good TV for watching sports or TV shows in wide seating areas due to its wide viewing angle, so the image stays consistent when viewed from the sides.
 It also has decent reflection handling and SDR peak brightness, so it's fine for rooms with a few lights around.
 However, it isn't good for watching movies or for gaming in dark rooms because it has a low contrast ratio and lacks a local dimming feature.
-Its HDR performance is also sub-par as it has a low HDR peak brightness.
+Its HDR performance is also sub-par, as it has a low HDR peak brightness.

 The Sony X80K is decent for watching TV shows.
-The image looks consistent from the sides thanks to the wide viewing angle, so it's a good choice for wide seating arrangements.
-It also has decent peak brightness and decent reflection handling, so it's fine for rooms with a few lights around, but it struggles in really bright rooms.
-It doesn't have any issues upscaling lower-resolution content, but as its low-quality content smoothing is poor content from cable channels and DVDs have noticeable visual issues, such as macro-blocking in dark scenes.
+The image looks consistent when viewed from the sides, thanks to its wide viewing angle, so it's a good choice for wide seating arrangements.
+It also has decent peak brightness and reflection handling, so it's fine for rooms with a few lights around, but it struggles in really bright rooms.
+It doesn't have any issues upscaling lower-resolution content, but as its low-quality content smoothing is poor, content from cable channels and DVDs have noticeable visual issues, like macro-blocking in dark scenes.

 The Sony X80K is good for watching sports.
-It's a decent choice to use in well-lit rooms because it has decent reflection handling and peak brightness.
-It's also good if you want to watch the game in a wide seating area as it has a wide viewing angle, meaning the image looks consistent when watching off-center.
+It's a decent choice to use in well-lit rooms due to its decent reflection handling and peak brightness.
+It's also good if you want to watch the game in a wide seating area as it has a wide viewing angle, meaning the image stays consistent when you're watching off-center.
+The TV's gray uniformity is very good, so sports with large areas of bright uniform color, like hockey, are mostly free of any distracting dirty screen effect.
 It has a decent response time, but there's some blur behind fast-moving players or balls.

 The Sony X80K is mediocre for gaming.
-It's an entry-level TV that doesn't have too many gaming features like variable refresh rate support or HDMI 2.1 bandwidth, meaning you can't use it for high-frame-rate gaming from a gaming PC, a PS5 or an Xbox Series X. Still, it has a low input lag for a responsive feel, but its response time is only decent, so some motion looks a bit blurry.
+It's an entry-level TV that lacks many gaming features, like variable refresh rate support or HDMI 2.1 bandwidth, meaning you can't use it for high-frame-rate gaming from a gaming PC, a PS5, or an Xbox Series X. Still, it has a low input lag for a responsive feel, but its response time is only decent, so faster motion looks a bit blurry.

 The Sony X80K is sub-par for watching HDR movies.
-Although it supports HDR10, Dolby Vision, and displays a wide color gamut, HDR content doesn't look good.
-It has a low contrast ratio, meaning blacks look gray in the dark, and it doesn't have a local dimming feature to improve its dark scene performance.
+Although it supports Dolby Vision and displays a wide color gamut, HDR content doesn't look good due to the TV's low contrast ratio.
+This means that blacks look gray in the dark, and it doesn't have a local dimming feature to improve its dark scene performance.
 Also, it has low HDR peak brightness, meaning that highlights don't pop the way they should.

 The Sony X80K is alright for HDR gaming, but it isn't anything special.
-It has low input lag for a responsive feel, but its response time is only decent, so some fast-moving content has a blur trail behind it.
-Unfortunately HDR content looks mediocre due to blacks looking gray in the dark, disappointing black uniformity, and the lack of a local dimming feature.
+It has low input lag for a responsive feel, but its response time is only decent, so fast-paced action in games is a bit blurry.
+Unfortunately, HDR content looks mediocre due to blacks looking gray in the dark, disappointing black uniformity, and the lack of a local dimming feature.
 Also, it has low HDR peak brightness, so highlights don't pop.

-We tested the 65 inch Sony X80K which is also available in 43, 50, 65, and 75 inch sizes.
-The results are valid for all models, but the 50 inch version may have a different panel type.
-Many 50 inch TVs have a VA panel, but it's also possible it still has an ADS panel, so if you have this model, let us know how it performs.
-There are also variants of the 55, 65, and 75 inch models with the model code Sony X80CK sold at Costco and come with a 3-year warranty and a one-year subscription to the Bravia Core Streaming service.
+We tested the 65-inch Sony X80K, which is also available in 43, 50, 65, and 75-inch sizes.
+The results are valid for all models, but the 50-inch version may have a different panel type.
+Many of the 50-inch TVs have a VA panel, but it's also possible they still have an ADS panel, so if you have this model, let us know how it performs.
+There are also variants of the 55, 65, and 75 inch models with the model code Sony X80CK sold at Costco, which come with a three-year warranty and a one-year subscription to the Bravia Core Streaming service.
 In Europe, it's also called the X81K, depending on the size of the model.
+The 85-inch version of the TV is the only size variant that comes with a 120Hz panel.

 Our unit was manufactured in February 2022.
 You can see the label here.

 The Sony X80K is an okay overall TV, but there's nothing special about it versus other TVs.
-You can get higher-end Sony TVs like the Sony X85K or Sony X90K/X90CK, which have more features for gaming.
-Other budget models from budget brands like Hisense and TCL also provide better value, such as the Hisense U6/U6H or the TCL 4 Series/S455 2022.
+You can get higher-end Sony TVs like the Sony X85K or Sony X90K/X90CK, which have more gaming features.
+Other budget models from budget brands like Hisense and TCL also provide better value, like the Hisense U6/U6H or the TCL 4 Series/S455 2022.
 However, it's an adequate choice if you want something small to use as a PC monitor and you want a wide viewing angle, and it's better than some of the newer budget Sony TVs like the Sony X77L/X77CL.

 The Sony X85K is a higher-end TV than the Sony X80K/X80CK, and it's better for most uses.
 If you're a gamer and tend to watch content in dark rooms, the X85K is the better choice as it has a higher native contrast ratio and more gaming features like HDMI 2.1 bandwidth.
 The X85K is also better for well-lit rooms as it gets brighter.
 However, the only advantage the X80K has is that it has a wider viewing angle, meaning the image remains consistent from the sides.